Citrus Avocado Dressing or Dip (Vegan, Paleo, Whole30 Approved!)

 Avocados are my love language.

 The best part?
 All that citrusy goodness keeps this from turning brown.
-It’ll stay vibrantly bright green for 3-4 days (if it lasts that long), and you can freeze it if you like.
+It’ll stay vibrantly bright green for 3-4 days (if it lasts that long), and you can even freeze it if you like.
 All it’ll need is a quick stir and it’ll be ready to go after thawing.

-Kitchen Tip: To freeze ripe avocados, I peel them, remove the pit and place them in a zip-top freezer bag in a single layer.
+Did you know you can freeze avocados?
+You can!
+To freeze ripe avocados, I peel them, remove the pit and place them in a zip-top freezer bag in a single layer.
 Freeze till firm, then just pull one out when you need it.
 That way if you bought 5 avocados and they’re ALL ripe on the same day, you don’t have to toss any out.

 - 2 ripe avocados, peeled and pitted

-- ¼ cup orange juice (I use Simply Orange or fresh-squeezed)
+- 1/4 cup orange juice (I use Simply Orange or fresh-squeezed)

 - zest and juice of 1 lime

 - Place all ingredients in a blender or food processor and puree until very smooth.
 You may have to scrape down the sides a few times, but it should get very smooth, light, and airy.
 Taste and add additional salt or pepper, as needed.